bk/wmk/readme.md

 ### Regex-based shortcodes

+Regex-based shortcodes can be used for simple content replacement.
 Here is an example of a simple regex-based shortcode for easily embedding YouTube videos:

 ```markdown
 {{< youtube p118YbxFtGg >}}